 Ugadi is the beginning of a new Hindu lunar calendar with a change in the moon's orbit.It is believed that the creator of the Hindu pantheon Lord Brahma started creation on this day - Chaitra suddha padhyami or the Ugadi day.
 It falls on "Chaitra Masa", the Spring month.
 This festival usually falls at the end of March or early April.
+Special food is also prepared for the festival.

 The important features of this festival are Rangoli, "Ugadi Pachadi" in Andhra Pradesh and "Bevu Bella" in Karnataka, and Panchanga Shravanam.